ISIPINK/masterthesis_MC_linear_ODEs/ideas.md

 ## propagators
 - composition property + function optimization = propagator (uniqueness?)
 - filled propagators (look Walk on Rectangles)
-- reject + method of images
+- reject + method of images = more propagators
 - propagation in jumped space
+- propagation in moving space
-- balancing problem (not working idea)
+- balancing problem  (not an idea)
+- time dependent boundaries (see walk on moving spheres and linear time dependent boundaries)

 ## unsorted
 - shorting quadrature